Additional County Eligible to Apply for Disaster Unemployment Assistance

 Initial Press Release for Presidential Disaster Declaration

 On March 23, 2019, Governor Kim Reynolds received notification that President Trump has granted her request for an expedited Presidential Major Disaster Declaration for public and individual assistance in Iowa.
-This declaration was made for many counties in Iowa, and made assistance available to homeowners, renters, businesses, public entities, and select nonprofit organizations.
+This declaration included several counties in Iowa and made assistance available to homeowners, renters, businesses, public entities, and select nonprofit organizations.